Chris Kirkpatrick: Career

-In 1994, while working at Universal Studios and singing in The Hollywood Hi-Tones (a throwback doo-wop group of aspiring singers and actors) Chris Kirkpatrick was introduced to Lou Pearlman through a mutual friend that he had met in choir (Charlie Edwards).
+In 1994, while working at Universal Studios and singing in The Hollywood Hi-Tones (a throwback doo-wop group of aspiring singers and actors) Chris Kirkpatrick was introduced to Lou Pearlman through Charlie Edwards, a mutual friend that he had met in choir.
 Edwards had briefly been a part of the Backstreet Boys before quitting, and had heard that Pearlman was interested in financing another vocal group, so he passed the information to Kirkpatrick.

-Originally, when the Backstreet Boys were forming Kirkpatrick hadn't known about their auditions so he never tried out.
+Originally, when the Backstreet Boys were forming Kirkpatrick was unaware about their auditions so he never tried out.
 However, after hearing about what Lou Pearlman was doing with the Backstreet Boys (he was acquainted with Howie Dorough), Kirkpatrick became interested in doing more than just a cappella.
-When Pearlman finally met Chris Kirkpatrick and saw him perform in his doo-wop group, Lou immediately took an interest in him, so they discussed the idea for Kirkpatrick to form a vocal group, of which Pearlman promised to finance if Kirkpatrick could find other young singers to join him.
+When Pearlman finally met Chris Kirkpatrick and saw him perform in his doo-wop group, Lou immediately took an interest in him.
+They discussed the idea for Kirkpatrick to form a vocal group, which Pearlman promised to finance if Kirkpatrick could find other young singers to join him.

 Kirkpatrick took the opportunity, and after over a year of searching and trying out different people he eventually recruited Justin Timberlake and JC Chasez (members of the 1990s Mickey Mouse Club revival), and the three formed the nucleus of NSYNC.
 Later, Chris recruited Joey Fatone who was also working at Universal Studios at the time.
 After some difficulty finding a consistent bass singer, the group eventually found Lance Bass through Justin's vocal coach, and the group collectively came together in September 1995.

 The group moved into a house together and began practicing their singing and choreography in a warehouse in Orlando for hours to help train their vocals and stamina.
 Shortly after Lance joined the group, they recorded their first performance at Pleasure Island in Orlando as their demo for record companies.
 Afterwards, Chris dropped out of Rollins College to pursue a music career with NSYNC in Germany.